 San Francisco Enacts Salary History Law

-- An Employer shall not Inquire about an Applicant’s Salary History.
+- An Employer shall not Inquire about an Candidate’s Salary History.

-- An Employer shall not consider an Applicant’s Salary History as a factor in determining what Salary to offer an Applicant.
-This prohibition applies even if, absent an Inquiry from the Employer, the Applicant discloses Salary History to the Employer.
+- An Employer shall not consider an Candidate’s Salary History as a factor in determining what Salary to offer an Candidate.
+This prohibition applies even if, absent an Inquiry from the Employer, the Candidate discloses Salary History to the Employer.

-- An Employer shall not refuse to hire, or otherwise disfavor, injure, or retaliate against an Applicant for not disclosing his or her Salary History to the Employer.
+- An Employer shall not refuse to hire, or otherwise disfavor, injure, or retaliate against an Candidate for not disclosing his or her Salary History to the Employer.

 - An Employer shall not release the Salary History of any current or former employee to that person’s Employer or prospective Employer without written authorization from the current or former employee.